Skip to content

 On Thursday, The Tenth of Arrows started its fourth season.
 The first episode felt familiar and full of wonderful items - and yet it took some getting used to.
 Occasionally I thought: 'Come on Tijl, don't be so quick about it, a little less bite-sized is allowed by now, dwell on this subject for a while.
 Is the political message you describe really the only dimension in Schubert's Trout Song or is there, as Jan Rot once translated it, also a mischievous-erotic meaning in it?
 And that lesser-known instrument, the theremin, sounds exciting, but how does it actually work?'

 It is to Paul Witteman's credit that he offers classical music a serious platform in an extended talk show.
 But I don't think he would have succeeded without the breeding ground that Tijl Beckand has prepared for him by making classical music socially acceptable as a TV topic.
-That the current formula of De Tiende van Tijl threatens to become a little too superficial, therefore, proves above all how successful Beckand has been in maturing Dutch minds.
+That the current formula of De Tiende van Tijl is in danger of becoming a little too superficial, therefore, proves above all how successful Beckand has been in maturing Dutch minds.
 A great achievement, on which heartfelt congratulations.

 Frans van Hilten